Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Numerical experiments

 \subsection{Representation complexity of the solution}

 In this section we discuss the memory complexity of the TT representation of the solution for the experiments during the adaptive refinement of Algorithm~\ref{alg:aVMC}.
-Figure~\ref{fig:ranks_dims_order_lshape} shows the growth in the number of modes, the stochastic dimensions and the representation ranks of $u_{N,r,n}$ for the affine and lognormal case, respectively.
+Figure~\ref{fig:ranks_dims_order_lshape} shows the growth in the number of active modes, their respective dimensions and the representation ranks of $u_{N,r,n}$ for the affine and lognormal case, respectively.

-In the affine case we observe the expected behaviour, namely that for the fast decay $\sigma=4$ the refinement Algorithm~\ref{alg:aVMC} focuses on increasing the maximum degree of the stochastic polynomials whereas in the experiments with slow decay $\sigma=2$ increasing the number of active modes is prioritized independently on the computational domain.
-We note that the dimension of the first stochastic parameter is always the largest except for the FE ansatz space dimension.
-Moreover, the dimensions decrease monotonously for larger modes.
+In the affine case we observe the expected behaviour, namely that for the fast decay $\sigma=4$ the refinement Algorithm~\ref{alg:aVMC} focuses on increasing the dimensions for active modes whereas in the experiments with slow decay $\sigma=2$ activating new modes is prioritized independently on the computational domain.
+We note that the dimension $d_1$ of the first mode is always the largest.
+Moreover, the dimensions $d_m$ decrease monotonously as $m$ increases.
 Algorithm~\ref{alg:aVMC} requires two to three times more iterations if cubic basis functions $p=3$ are used in the FE discretization.
 This is again expected bahaviour since the mesh $\mathcal{T}$ needs to be refined less often due to the better approximation properties of higher order FE methods.
 In the bottom left graph of Figure~\ref{fig:ranks_dims_order_lshape} we see that the maximal representation rank of the solution $u_{N,r,n}$ is up to six times larger for the experiments where we let $p=3$.
 It seems that the maximal rank increases with an almost constant rate with respect to the $\operatorname{tt-dofs}(u_{N,r,n})$.
-The first rank is almost always the largest and that the ranks decrease for larger stochastic modes.
+One of the first three ranks is always the largest with $r_1$ dominating in almost all cases.
+The ranks $r_m$ decrease monotonously as $m$ increases beyond the index of the maximal rank.